Please read the first part of this story here before proceeding.

 I was aghast.

-There were a hundred possible interpretations to this one seemingly simple statement.
+There were a hundred possible interpretations of this one seemingly simple statement.
 I tried to assess every possible implication.
 I desperately tried my best to see the good a father (rather a parent) wishes for their child in his words, but till today, I have failed to have definitively found the reason(s) for what made my father go ahead and say what he did to the daughter he often claimed to love more than anything else in the world.

 This was when life took a spin and I got a chance to move away from home.